-- 1. From the menu toolbar, click Configuration > Network > NAT. - 2.
-Check the checkbox to enable the NAT function. - Select Port Mapping Mode to be Auto or Manual.
+- 1. Click Configuration > Network > NAT. - 2.
+Check the checkbox to enable the NAT function. - 3.
+Select Port Mapping Mode to be Auto or Manual.
 When you choose Manual mode, you can set the external port as you want. - 4.
 Click Save to save changes.